 And while it may seem trivial at first glance, using correct quotation mark rules highlights professionalism and accuracy in any text.
 Whether you are writing an academic paper or simply wanting to communicate clearly on social media platforms understanding how to correctly use quotation marks can help make sure your intended message gets across without confusion or miscommunication!

-Tips for using Quotation Marks Correctly
+Tips for Using Quotation Marks Correctly

 Quotation marks are a functional and versatile tool that can be used to convey both formality and informality.
 To ensure maximum clarity, there are a few tips one can follow when using quotation marks.